 -Messad M. Alzahrani, M.S.
 '17

-(pictured left at the spring 2017 graduate commencement ceremony with Negotiations and Conflict Management program director Assoc.
-Prof. Sascha Sheehan)
+(pictured left at the spring 2017 graduate commencement ceremony with Executive Director of the School of Public and International Affairs, Associate Professor Sascha Sheehan)